PranavVyas20/Edge-Detection-App/readme.md

-A simple android application to detect edges in an imgage using [Canny Algorithm](https://docs.opencv.org/4.x/da/d22/tutorial_py_canny.html)
+A simple android application to detect edges in an image using [Canny Algorithm](https://docs.opencv.org/4.x/da/d22/tutorial_py_canny.html)

 ## Made with modern android development tools: